wp-plugins/facebook-ads/readme.txt

 > This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.

 This plugin lets you create Ads on Facebook that drive new customers.

-Promote your posts and pages on Facebook directly from your Wordpress admin.
+Promote your posts and pages on Facebook directly from your Wordpress admin interface.

 **Why use Wishpond’s Facebook Ads plugin?**